mojorero/cars-rest-api/Readme.md

 ### In order to be production-ready, the following matters still need to be addressed
 Better test coverage
-Use more secure dependencies for OpenApi generator
 Scalability
-CI/CD, including the following stages: code fetch, vulnerabilities-analysis, static code analysis, compile, run dev tests, deploy on test environment, run API tests, performance tests, deploy on prod, create RELEASE)
+CI/CD, including the following stages: code fetch, vulnerabilities-analysis, static code analysis, compile, run dev tests, deploy on test environment, run API tests, performance tests, create RELEASE, deploy on prod)
 Kubernetes
 New gradle task to independently run integrationTest with one single command and cleanup after it
 Abstract the data management to an interface